 How much does Google Home cost in the UK?

 Google Home costs £129 in the UK, which is the same price as Google Wifi.
 Coloured bases cost £18 for fabric and £36 for metal.
+It's even cheaper right now for Black Friday, costing just £78 for the annual shopping event.

 What is the Google Assistant?